abc-logo

 TESTIMONIALS

 “I needed to find an assisted living community for my dad in a hurry, and knew that I didn't have as much time as I'd like to do all of the research on my own.
-I was very relieved when I found Carrie to help us as a consultant for our search.
+I was very relieved when I found Loli to help us as a consultant for our search.
 She was very detail-oriented in acquiring the necessary info from us, and helped us to find a few places with availability that we could visit.
 I very much appreciated her knowledge of so many various communities, her professionalism, her efficiency, and the wide range of items that she suggested we consider, that we may not have thought of on our own.
 I would highly recommend her placement services.”

 Anna H.